 Shore fishing can be an exciting and rewarding way to fish for Lake Erie walleye.
-There are a variety of tackle, baits, locations, and techniques to catch these gators from shore.
-The tips in this article are targeted toward Lake Erie southern shore fishing.
+There are a variety of tackle, baits, locations, and techniques to catch walleye from shore.
+The tips in this article are for Lake Erie southern shore fisherman.
 These techniques do hold true elsewhere, but more for Lake Erie.
-I should add that 99.9% of this type of fishing happens at night when the walleye slide up to the shoreline to feed on shad and other bait fish.
+99.9% of shore fishing happens at night when the walleye come close to the shoreline to feed on shad and other bait fish.

-Choosing the what crankbait to throw can be overwhelming as there are a lot to choose from.
-It can be very overwhelming, hopefully I can narrow your search down to a few select lures.
-First, if you are fishing deep water such as at the end of a pier, you may opt for a deep diving crankbait.
-If it is relatively shallow water you want one that has a shallow bill on it.
+Choosing what crankbait to throw can be overwhelming because there are a lot to choose from.
+If you are fishing deep water such as at the end of a pier, you may opt for a deep diving crankbait.
+If it is relatively shallow water you want a bait that has a shallow bill on it.
 The walleye will be higher in the water column at night, so carry more shallow divers than deep.
-Good choices in lures are Smithwick perfect 10, Reefrunner 700 series, Rapala hj12 – hj14 (jointed and un-jointed), and a Rattle trap.
-Personally I wouldn’t get too caught up in custom colors, if the fish are there you will get bit.
+Good choices in lures are Smithwick perfect 10, Reefrunner Shallow series, Rapala hj12 – hj14 (jointed and un-jointed), and a Rattle trap.
+Don’t get too caught up in custom colors, if the fish are there you will get bit.
 The type of lure seems to have more effect on hook up ratio.

 There is an art to lure retrieval when shore fishing for walleye.
 Some folks do a short pause almost working like a jerk bait.
 Some do a slow retrieve.
-Some nights they want the bait parallel to the bank and or bouncing off the rocks.
-If you others are hooking up and you aren’t keep trying different retrieves or baits until you do.
-You will have to figure out what the fish want.
-It will vary night to night.
+Some nights the walleye want the bait parallel to the bank and or bouncing off the rocks.
+If you see others catching fish and you aren’t, keep trying different retrieves or baits until you do.
+The fish want different something different each night.